Seek Returns logo

 ORLY has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-AMZN vs. ORLY: A comparison of their Payout Ratio against the Specialty Retail industry benchmark.
+AMZN vs. ORLY: A comparison of their Dividend Payout Ratio (TTM) against their respective Broadline Retail and Specialty Retail industry benchmarks.

 Dividend at a Glance